 5. Pairwise Bivariate Analysis and Dimensional Analysis

-It is worth mentioning that the system behaviors discussed in the last section depend on the different values of input parameters and the mutual interaction and group effect among them.
+The system behaviors discussed so far depend on the different values of input parameters and the mutual interactions of the physical processes they determine.
 If some of these parameters take on different values, the results can be much different.
-Thus, these phenomena will be investigated and discussed in this section.
-The analysis starts with assigning values (within a certain range that is summarized in Table 2 in Appendix A) to each parameter by the Monte Carlo method, which is a class of techniques for randomly sampling (Shapiro, 2003).
-Then, once these variables have been given values, they will be substituted into the constitutive equations and loading decomposition procedures discussed previously to obtain the effective radial stress, which will be categorized into tensile and compressive groups.
+Thus, it is important to investigate the potential prevalence of the high pore pressure generation and its associated generation of tensile effective stress.
+The analysis starts with assigning values at random to each parameter within a certain range, as summarized in Table 2 in Appendix A. Once these variables have been given values according to this Monte Carlo approach, they are substituted into the semi-analytical solution and a new solution is thus computed.
+For each solution, the most tensile effective radial stress at any location and any time is extracted from the data and then used to classify the case as “tensile” or “compressive”.
 The details of the above-mentioned procedures are summarized in the flowchart in Figure 9.